bitbar/test-samples/samples/testing-frameworks/appium/client-side/java/README.md

 This is where the (Test)Magic happens.
 The test logic of the example test cases is located in:

-- *Android:* `src/test/java/com/testdroid/appium/android/sample/AndroidAppiumExampleTest.java`
+-   _Android:_ `src/test/java/com/testdroid/appium/android/sample/AndroidAppiumExampleTest.java`

-- *iOS:* `src/test/java/com/testdroid/appium/ios/sample/IosAppiumExampleTest.java`
+-   _iOS:_ `src/test/java/com/testdroid/appium/ios/sample/IosAppiumExampleTest.java`

+-   _Android With Biometry:_ `src/test/java/com/testdroid/appium/android_biometrics/AndroidBiometricsAppiumExampleTest.java`

+-   _iOS With Biometry:_ `src/test/java/com/testdroid/appium/ios_biometrics/IosBiometryAppiumExampleTest.java`

-*These are the files you want to edit when testing your own application based on this template.*
+_These are the files you want to edit when testing your own application based on this template._

 ### Session initialization

 The logic related to setting up the test session is located in:

 -   `src/test/java/com/testdroid/appium/BaseTest.java`

 This functionality is inherited by the test cases as follows:

-- *Android:* BaseTest.java --> BaseAndroidTest.java --> AndroidAppiumExampleTest.java
+-   _Android:_ BaseTest.java --> BaseAndroidTest.java --> AndroidAppiumExampleTest.java
-- *iOS:* BaseTest.java --> BaseIOSTest.java --> IosAppiumExampleTest.java
+-   _iOS:_ BaseTest.java --> BaseIOSTest.java --> IosAppiumExampleTest.java
+-   _Android With Biometry:_ BaseTest.java --> BaseAndroidTest.java --> AndroidBiometryAppiumExampleTest.java
+-   _iOS With Biometry:_ BaseTest.java --> BaseIOSTest.java --> IosBiometryAppiumExampleTest.java

-*Most likely you won't have to edit these files at all.*
+_Most likely you won't have to edit these files at all._

 ### Desired Capabilities